-Due to the current main focus on securing new orders, the PHLY Board has decided not to pay any further ordinary or extraordinary dividends at this time.
+The PHLY Board has decided to continue to suspend payment of dividends.
 The PHLY Board will revisit the Company's dividend policy and dividend plan when it has more clarity about the Company's new order situation and related capital requirements.